 As a copywriter, I get to do something I love every day: Sit by myself and play with words.
+I’ve been at it professionally since 2014.

 My first love was reading.
 So when I went to college, I studied Comparative Literature, a degree that’s all about books.
-Course, you can’t just major in “Reading Good.”
+Of course, you can’t just major in “Reading Good.”
 I had to prove that I was thinking about the content strategically, which meant I had write essays.
 A lot of essays.
 The word choice, the tone, the paragraph structure—all of it impacted the storytelling.
 I read great work and slowly learned to write better myself, both academically and creatively.

 Now I use that solitary skill set to help businesses stand out in the crowd.
 I’m literally (oh dear, the puns!) spreading the word about your brand.
 Each week brings a different writing assignment.
 It’s awesome.
 I’m always up for learning something new.